-What Does an Internal Audit Mean to Your Organization?
+What Does Internal Audit Consulting Mean to Your Organization?

 Essentially, an internal audit tests the quality of your risk assessment process.
 It is a measure of quality assurance that helps you and your IT team unearth errors, inconsistencies and vulnerabilities in your regular risk assessment tasks and approaches.

-Additional functions and benefits of an internal audit might help you distinguish the process from that of risk assessment:
+Additional functions and benefits of internal auditing services might help you distinguish the process from that of risk assessment:

-- Peer into the overall adequacy of the risk management structure in place.
+- Understand the overall adequacy of the risk management structure in place.

 - Test the implementation of risk assessment processes and the risk management framework.

-- Audit management’s commitment to shepherding risk assessment measures to ensure quality and efficacy.
+- Audit management’s commitment to leading risk assessment measures to ensure quality and efficacy.

-- Provides and independent and objective view of the risk assessment operations to help the IT team understand issues so they can work to improve them.
+- Provides an independent and objective view of the risk assessment operations to help the IT team understand issues so they can work to improve them.

 All of the findings in each internal audit go to the appropriate review committee for your organization.
 Finally, you will submit your findings to your internal audit body so everyone can understand the health of your system, as well as your organizational and client information.
 With an objective frame of mind from everyone, looking toward a continuing effort to streamline processes, you and your IT team can work with your internal audit to continually monitor and improve your results.

-If you and your team are still figuring out the fine differences between risk assessment and internal audit, including the overlapping points, you might benefit from hiring professionals who understand the intricacies of both.
-Contact us at I.S.
-Partners, LLC by calling 215-675-1400 or request a quote to find out more about our services.
+If you and your team are still figuring out the fine differences between risk assessment and internal audit consulting services, including the overlapping points, you might benefit from hiring professionals who understand the intricacies of both.
+Contact I.S.
+Partners, LLC by requesting a quote to find out more about our services.
 We can help ease the learning process and help you get excellent results in ERM in the meantime.